Plan your visit to the Uffizi Gallery

 The museum is closed: every Monday, January 1, May 1, December 25.

 Note: the museum is open on all holidays that fall during a week day aside from those mentioned above.
-If a holiday falls on a Monday, when the museum is generally closed, the Museum’s board of directors decide whether to do a special opening of the Uffizi on that Monday given the long holiday weekend and great request from visitors.
-These special openings will be on our “News” section so check there is a holiday on a Monday is coming up.
+If a holiday falls on a Monday, when the museum is generally closed, the Museum’s board of directors along with unions will decide whether to do a special opening of the Uffizi on that Monday given the long holiday weekend.
+These special openings will be on our “News” section so check there if a holiday on a Monday is coming up.

 There are three types of admissions tickets: read this page to get all of the details.

 Services & Amenities